GoogleCloudPlatform/spanner-migration-tool/postgres/README.md

 combination of `NOT NULL` and `UNIQUE`, and so primary key columns from PostgreSQL will be mapped to Spanner columns that are both primary keys and `NOT NULL`.

+### Foreign Keys

+Spanner requires foreign key constraint name to be unique accross database while in postgres it has to be unique for a table only, so we map the foreign key constraint name to a unique constraint name for spanner. spanner doesn't support `ON DELETE` and `ON UPDATE` rules in foreign keys, so we skip those rules.
+We handle foreign keys using ALTER TABLE statement after all the tables are created, this helps us avoid cyclic dependencies in foreign keys.

-### Foreign Keys and Default Values
+### Default Values

-Spanner does not currently support foreign keys or default values.
+Spanner does not currently support default values.
 We drop these PostgreSQL features during conversion.

 ### Other PostgreSQL features